Data is incredible.

 And ensure customer service representatives are easily accessible.

-Ecommerce Statistic #10: On average, only 1.94 percent of ecommerce website visits convert into a purchase.
+10. On average, only 1.62% of ecommerce website visits convert into a purchase.

-Roughly speaking, this means that only one in 51 website visitors actually buys something.
+Roughly speaking, this means that only one or two people in 100 website visitors actually buy something.

 That’s a lot of missed opportunities.

-Think about it, if you have a store converting at two percent, simply increasing conversions to just four percent will double your sales.
+If you have a store converting at 2%, simply increasing conversions to just 4% will double your sales.

 In other words, a small increase in your online store’s conversion rate can massively increase profits.